VariantSync/trace-boosting-eval/README.md

 ./execute.sh plotting
 ```

-### Docker Experiment Configuration
-By default, the properties used by Docker are configured to run the experiments as presented in our paper.
-We offer the
-possibility to change the default configuration.
-* Open the properties file in [data](data) which you want to adjust
-  * [`replication.properties`](data/replication.properties) configures the experiment execution
-  of `execute.(bat|sh) replication`
-  * [`validation.properties`](data/validation.properties) configures the experiment execution of
- `execute.(bat|sh) validation`
-* Change the properties to your liking
-* Rebuild the docker image as described above
-* Delete old results in the `./results` folder
-* Start the experiment as described above

 ### Clean-Up
 The more experiments you run, the more space will be required by Docker.
 The easiest way to clean up all Docker images and
 containers afterwards is to run the following command in your terminal.
 Note that this will remove all other containers and images